Azure-Samples/aci-extract-load-transform-sample/README.md

    az account set --subscription SELECTED_SUBSCRIPTION_ID
    ```

-3. Execute the commands below to create a new resource group.
+3. Execute the command below to create a new resource group.

    > **Note:** Change the placeholder `[RESOURCE_GROUP_NAME]` to the name for the new resource group you will create.